 In fact, the medium chain triglycerides (MCT) from coconut are often seen as lower quality, since it is mostly lauric acid (C12:0).
 Lauric acid is the longest of all, and it does not behave as the other shorter chains, which are more rapidly consumed and might have beneficial cardiovascular effects.

 However, James Collier (Huel Nutritionist) stated that most MCTs in Huel are caprylic acid (C8:0) and capric acid (C10:0).
 Less than 2% is lauric acid.

 Despite the addition of MCTs, increasing the amount of saturated fats, the levels are below the upper boundaries.

 Plenty of Omega-3, as Usual for Huel Products.

 Huel chooses to load their products with high amounts of omega-3 fatty acids, to counteract the lack of it in the western diet.
 While 2.1g of ALA might seem high, ALA conversion to EPA and DHA is really low (8-20% and 1-9%, respectively).
-The conversion rates can be dependant in many factors including:
+The conversion rates can be dependent in many factors including:

 - Amount of omega-3 fatty acids in the system.

 - Availability of enzymes and other components.

 0.25g to 0.5g of combined DHA plus EPA is recommended.
 Thus, Huel RTD ensures you will have enough omega-3s with one or two servings!